Founder & CEO

 With crucial opportunities for Democrats to make strategic gains in 2018 and beyond, Madtes will lead the expansion of MPS into arguably the most fertile battleground in the nation for Democrats.
 From legislative races statewide, to some of the most competitive Congressional seat targets, MPS and Madtes will bring their unique combination of strategic political and communications services to give Democrats the edge they need to succeed in must-win campaigns.

-Jason’s experience as a financial professional spans 20+ years with a diverse range of clients from the legal industry, oil & gas, medical, public relations, non-profits and the hotel industry.
-His focus in on improving financial efficiencies, increasing the bottom-line and streamlining the accounting processes for his clients.
+Jason’s experience as a financial professional spans 20+ years with a diverse range of clients from the legal industry, medical, public relations, non-profits and the hotel industry.
+His focus is on improving financial efficiencies, increasing the bottom-line and streamlining the accounting processes for his clients.

-Prior to being an independent consultant, Jason has been the CFO of an oil & gas company, the COO of a real estate law firm and a financial advisor with American Express.
+Prior to being an independent consultant, Jason was the COO of a real estate law firm and a financial advisor with American Express.

 Not long after college, Jason spent two years living and working in the south of France for a software company (one of his clients that hired him after his consulting with them for just 3 months).
 This experience was critical in understanding the diverse people and business situations that he would encounter throughout his career.
 Jason continues to focus on professional development and staying current on all aspects of business financial management.